yqh/SE350/README.md

 ### `manual_code`
 This directory contains starter code of each lab.

+### `scripts`
+This directory contains some utility scripts.

 ### `submission`
-This directory contains template files for project submissions.
+This directory may not present for certain offerings.
+It contains template files for project submissions.